 How Long Does It Take for Stitches to Dissolve?

-Depending on the material used to create your stitches, it can take anywhere between a week to 6 months to dissolve.
+Depending on the material used to create your stitches, it can take anywhere between a week and 6 months to dissolve.
 The variables that determine this amount of time include:

 - Suture size: Thicker sutures take longer to break down and dissolve.

 - Suture material: Sutures made from catgut absorb faster than synthetic absorbable sutures (but may cause more pain in some instances).